-Device Characterization: JV measurements under 1 sun irradiation were performed with solar simulator from LOT Quantum Design and a Keithley 2450 was used as the source meter.
-As the samples were measured in a sealed box and the incident light was reflected two times at the glass window, current densities were corrected with additional 8%.
+JV measurements under 1 sun irradiation were performed with solar simulator from LOT Quantum Design and a Keithley 2450 was used as the source meter.
+As the samples are measured in a sealed box and the incident light is reflected two times at the glass window, current densities are corrected with additional 8 %.
 Capacitance measurements were performed with a potentiostat Interface 1000 by the company Gamry Instruments to estimate thicknesses of the active layer in a non-destructive way.
-For this estimation the capacitance at high negative voltages (-3 V) was determined in the dark and a permittivity $\varepsilon{\rm r}$ of 3.9 was used.
-For low light measurements a warm white LED (CXA3050-0000-000N0YU227H) by the company Cree was used as a light source.
-According to manufacturer information the color temperature was 2700 K. To estimate the illumination for the IV measurements (which give the $V{oc}(J{sc})$ and $(FF)J{sc}$ pairs for the interpolation) a lux meter MS-200LED of the company Voltcraft was used.
-It was emphasized that the lux meter was only used for a rough estimation of the illuminance level and not to calculate efficiencies.
-The quantum efficiency measurements were performed with a home-made setup.
+For this estimation the capacitance at high negative voltages (-3 V) was determined in the dark and a permittivity ε_r of 3.9 was used.
+For low light measurements a warm white LED (CXA3050-0000-000N0YU227H) by the company Cree is used as a light source.
+According to manufacturer information the color temperature is 2700 K. To estimate the illumination for the JV measurements (which give the $V{\rm oc}(J{\rm sc})$ and $(FF)J{\rm sc}$ pairs for the interpolation) a lux meter MS-200LED of the company Voltcraft is used.
+We emphasize that the lux meter is only used for a rough estimation of the illuminance level and not to calculate efficiencies.
+The quantum efficiency measurements were performed with a homemade setup.
 A BENTHAM 605 lamp power supply powers the halogen and xenon lamp.
-A monochromator TM300 of the company BENTHAM had a symmetric Czerny-Turner geometry and used diffraction gratings.
-As well as for the JV measurements the current densities from $Q_e$ measurements were also corrected with 8% refraction losses.
+A monochromator TM300 of the company BENTHAM has a symmetric Czerny-Turner geometry and uses diffraction gratings.
+As well as for the JV measurements the current densities from Q_e measurements are also corrected with 8 % refraction losses.